[Feature] Belgium's collaboration with Sudan's secret service: my story

 When I read of this Belgian-Sudan cooperation story, I panicked.
 How could the Belgian minister not know that this delegation would be full of secret service agents?

-And how could he cooperate with one of the world's nastiest dictatorships, led by the only sitting president, Omar al Bashir, to be wanted by The Hague court for genocide and war crimes?
+And how could he cooperate with one of the world's nastiest dictatorships, led by Omar al Bashir, the only sitting president to be wanted by The Hague court for genocide and war crimes?

 I decided to go public with my warnings.
 But to my surprise, Francken didn't change course.
 On the contrary, the visit of the Sudanese delegation seemed only to have speeded events up.